What is Deposit Protection Scheme in UK

 As for the landlords who have invested in buy-to-let properties, it is important for them to adhere to the deposit protection schemes and landlords.

-Different types of schemes
+Different types of Deposit Protection Schemes in UK

 - My Deposits